 Here at Brackenfield SEND School, we understand just how complicated family life can be.
-From time to time there may be situations where you need extra help and support.
+From time to time there may be situations where families need extra help and support.
+Parents and carers can self-refer or be referred by school staff for pastoral support and the early help offer.
+There are many ways in which we can help.